(eye BROO ti nib)

 • Hypertension: Hypertension has been reported with ibrutinib therapy.
 The median onset of hypertension was 4.6 months (range: 0.03 to 22 months).
 Monitor for new onset hypertension or hypertension that is not adequately controlled after treatment initiation.
 May require antihypertensive therapy or adjustment of existing antihypertensive regimen.

-• Infections: Serious infections (some fatal) have been observed; evaluate for fever and other signs/symptoms of infection and manage appropriately.
+• Infections: Serious infections (some fatal) have been observed.
+Cases of Pneumocystis jirovecii pneumonia (PCP) have also been reported (Ahn 2016).
+Evaluate for fever and other signs/symptoms of infection and manage appropriately.

 • Progressive multifocal encephalopathy: Progressive multifocal encephalopathy (PML) has been observed; evaluate for symptoms and manage appropriately.